Link to this sectionUnderstanding End-to-End Detection in Ultralytics YOLO26#

 yolo26n.pt. - Using custom inference code (ONNX Runtime, TensorRT, etc.)?
 Update your post-processing — detection output is now

 (N, 300, 6)inxyxyformat, no NMS required.
 Other tasks append extra data (mask coefficients, keypoints, or angle). - Exporting?
 Most formats support end-to-end output natively.
-However, a few formats (NCNN, RKNN, PaddlePaddle, ExecuTorch, IMX, and Edge TPU) automatically fall back to traditional output due to unsupported operator constraints (e.g.,
+However, a few formats (NCNN, RKNN, PaddlePaddle, ExecuTorch, IMX, Edge TPU, and QNN) automatically fall back to traditional output due to unsupported operator constraints (e.g.,

 YOLO26 uses a dual-head architecture during training.
 Both heads share the same backbone and neck, but produce outputs in different ways: